ChrickeR/chricker.github.io/_posts/assignments/2023-09-11-first_principle.md

 Additionally, Epstein highlights how being too specialized can limit our ability to adapt to new or complex problems.
 It narrows our perspective.

-In summary, "Range" teaches us that while first principles are valuable, we must balance them with an open-minded approach that embraces diverse thinking.
+That teaches us that while first principles are valuable, we must balance them with an open-minded approach that embraces diverse thinking.
 To apply first principles effectively, we need to recognize and overcome our biases and be willing to explore different perspectives.

-In conclusion, "Range" encourages us to cultivate a broader, more adaptable mindset to find effective solutions.
+we must therefore encourages us to cultivate a broader, more adaptable mindset to find effective solutions.

+Here is some inspiring examples.

 A Revolutionary Leap: The V-Style in Ski Jumping